microsoft/ivy/doc/examples/sht/trans.md

 in transit:

     conjecture mq(D).contents(M) & impl(D).recv_seq(me) <= net_msg.num(M)
                & net_msg.mty(M) = request_t -> requested(D,net_msg.rq(M))

-Moreover, we can't have unreceived duplicates in the network.
-This is a bit subtle: we disallow two identical messages in the same queue (i.e., with distinct sequence numbers).
-We also have to a message in transit to the same destination from two distinct sources, since the abstract state does not distinguish sources:
+Moreover, we can't have unreceived duplicate messages in the network.
+This is a bit subtle.
+We disallow two identical messages in the same queue (i.e., with distinct sequence numbers).
+We also have to disallow a message in transit to the same destination from two distinct sources, since the abstract state does not distinguish sources: